Ronald Silverman: 3-D scan system

 Silverman then developed a new 3-D scan system with 5-degrees of freedom.
 This system allowed the cornea to be scanned in a series of arcs such that the beam axis was maintained orthogonal to the corneal surface and the focal point maintained on the surface.
 This system allowed a demonstration of the importance of arc-scanning for corneal analysis and led to the subsequent development of a far simpler arc-scan device with just two programmable axes.
 This system led to a commercial system (Artemis-2, Ultralink, LLC), manufactured under license from Cornell University.

 Statistics

-He developed a multivariate statistical model based on ultrasound spectral parameters to differentiate metastatic carcinoma, and two subtypes of uveal malignant melanoma.
+He developed a multivariate statistical model based on ultrasound spectral parameters to differentiate metastatic carcinoma, and two subtypes of uveal melanoma.
 The publication of these findings in 1983 represented one of the first reports in the literature on medical diagnosis based on multivariate statistical analysis and one of the earliest applications of ultrasound tissue characterization.